► New 2020 Peugeot 2008 review

 ► Less mini-MPV, more baby SUV

 Peugeot’s all-new 2008 is reborn with more space, improved quality and some novel technology, to re-enter a small-SUV market more crowded than Hamleys toy store on Black Friday.
 The big news is a pure electric version with 193 miles of range, sold alongside the sole 101bhp diesel (expected to contribute just 5 per cent of sales) and a 1.2-litre petrol engine with three power outputs.
-We’ve driven the petrol extensively and had a quick spin in an electric prototype – read on for the full review.

 Set the scene – what’s new about this 2008?